React SDK

 useTrack()

 lets you send custom events to Reflag.
 Use this whenever a user uses a feature.
-Create features in Reflag based off of these events to analyze feature usage.
-Returns a function to send custom events to Reflag.
-Use this whenever a user uses a feature.
-These events can be used to analyze feature usage and create new flags in Reflag.
+These events can be used to analyze feature usage in Reflag.

 import { useTrack } from "@reflag/react-sdk";